z3z1ma/alto/README.md

 - We use `PEX` (PythonEXecutable) for all plugins instead of loose venvs making plugins single files that are straightforward to cache.

 - We use a (simple) caching algorithm that makes the plugins re-usable across machines when combined with a remote filesystem and re-usable on the same system in general.
+This means, most of the time, you will build a PEX artifact once and **never** build it again.
+This makes an already lightweight `alto` even more portable.

 - Docker containers do not require you to "install" the plugins during the build process since the plugins are instantly pulled from a remote cache.
+This can **significantly** reduce image size if you are working with enough plugins.

 - Because of how plugins are handled it can be ran in `lambda` and serverless functions very easily.
+The time to spin up a pipeline is extremely quick.

-- We use `fsspec` to provide that filesystem abstraction layer that provides the exact same experience locally on a single machine as when plugged into a remote blob store such as `s3`, `gcs`, or any supported `fsspec` storage.
-We do not carry the dep but let the user specify.
+- We use `fsspec` to provide that filesystem abstraction layer that provides the exact same experience locally on a single machine as when plugged into a remote fsspec filesystem such as [s3](https://github.com/fsspec/s3fs), [gcs](https://github.com/fsspec/gcsfs), or [azure](https://github.com/fsspec/adlfs).
+We do not pin these remote backend dependencies, even as extras, but give the user the flexibility to include how they see fit.

-- An order of magnitude (`>85%`) less code which makes iteration/maintenance or forking easier (in theory) but of course less code != better
+- An order of magnitude (`>85%`) less code which makes iteration/maintenance, extending, or forking easier (in theory) due to less accumulated tech debt though the flip side is less robustness

 - Because it is scaffolded over a build system, never worry about running `install` again, run pipelines immediately and alto works out the rest.